Kotlin/KEEP/proposals/KEEP-0389-kdoc-streamline-ambiguous-KDoc-links.md

  * [Foo] - leads to the interface,
  * no way to point to the function.
  */
+class Usage

 interface Foo

 fun Foo(): Foo = object : Foo {}
 ```
-Whether the resolver should return all declarations from some scope or just declarations of some kind from this scope
+Whether the resolver should return all declarations from some scope or just declarations of a single kind from this scope
 is still a question.

+## Resolution of tag sections subjects

+When the link is a subject of a tag section, the resolver
+should only look for declarations relevant for the current tag section.

+- `@param x` must only be resolvable to value / type / context parameters of the documented declaration.
+  When the context declaration is a class, property parameters of its primary constructor are also considered
+  as parameters (`class Foo(val x: Int)`).
+Additionally, it's important to prohibit referencing extension receivers
+  using `@param this`, as there is a dedicated `@receiver` tag for such cases.
+- `@property x` must only be applicable to class documentation and must be resolvable to all properties
+  of the documented class (both properties of the primary constructor and body properties).
+- `@exception` / `@throws` must only be resolvable to `Throwable`s.

 ## Handling resolved declarations on the use-site